NikAkt/reiah/README.md

 # Real Estate Advisor

 An application that provides real estate insights and predictions based on busyness data.
+# Reiah: Real Estate Investment Analyser and Helper

+Welcome to **Reiah**, a powerful web application designed to streamline the process of real estate investment.
+Whether you're a homebuyer looking for the perfect neighborhood or a commercial investor seeking the ideal location for your next venture, Reiah has you covered.

+## Features

+- **Personalized Recommendations**: Get tailored suggestions for residential areas that match your preferences and lifestyle.
+- **Commercial Property Analysis**: Identify prime locations for commercial investments, such as restaurants, offices, and retail spaces.
+- **Future Property Evaluation**: Access estimates and projections for future property values to make informed investment decisions.

+## Technology Stack

+- **Backend**: Built with GoLang, ensuring robust performance and scalability.
+- **Frontend**: Developed using Solid.js, providing a seamless and responsive user experience.
+- **API Integration**: FastAPI connects the frontend and backend, enabling efficient and smooth data flow.

+## Why Choose Reiah?

+Reiah leverages advanced algorithms and data analysis to provide you with the most relevant and accurate information for your real estate investment needs.
+Our user-friendly interface and comprehensive features make it easier than ever to navigate the complex world of real estate.

+Join us on our journey to simplify real estate investment and help you make the best decisions for your future.

 ## Table of Contents